Variational Density Functional Calculations of Excited States: Conical Intersection and Avoided Crossing in Ethylene Bond Twisting

 Several modifications of the standard TDDFT approach have been proposed to improve the description of excited states near degeneracies.
 The spin-flip TDDFT\cite{Shao2003} has proven successful in the description of bond dissociation energy curves\cite{wang2004time,Shao2003} and CoIns\cite{Winslow2020}.
 The dual-functional Tamm-Dancoff approximation\cite{shu2017dual, Shu2017}, and the more recent TDDFT configuration interaction method with one doubly excited configuration\cite{Athavale2021, Teh2019} have been specifically designed to recover the correct dimensionality of CoIns.
-Similarly, extensions of the time-independent KS-DFT approach have been presented where an explicit multiconfigurational treatment of correlation\cite{Lischka2018,Ghosh2018} is included, as for example semiempirical DFT-MRCI\cite{grimme1999combination}, constrained DFT-CI\cite{Wu2007}, CAS-DFT approaches\cite{gritsenko2018efficient, nakata2006casscf, Grafenstein2005}, multiconfigurational pair-DFT (MC-PDFT)\cite{li2014multiconfiguration}, and spin-restricted ensemble-referenced KS (REKS)\cite{filatov2017description, Filatov1999}.
+The particle-particle\cite{Yang2016} and hole-hole\cite{Bannwarth2020} Tamm-Dancoff approximations also yield correct CoIn topologies for the subsets of electronic states that they can describe (excitations from the HOMO for the former and excitations to the LUMO for the latter).
+Extensions of the time-independent KS-DFT approach have been presented where an explicit multiconfigurational treatment of correlation\cite{Lischka2018,Ghosh2018} is included, as for example semiempirical DFT-MRCI\cite{grimme1999combination}, constrained DFT-CI\cite{Wu2007}, CAS-DFT approaches\cite{gritsenko2018efficient, nakata2006casscf, Grafenstein2005}, multiconfigurational pair-DFT (MC-PDFT)\cite{li2014multiconfiguration}, and spin-restricted ensemble-referenced KS (REKS)\cite{filatov2017description, Filatov1999}.
 The introduction of a multiconfigurational wave function, however, increases the computational cost significantly, and analytical atomic forces and nonadiabatic coupling between electronic states are, moreover, often not available, preventing the use of such approaches in simulations of the excited state atomic dynamics.
+One exception is the state-interaction state-averaged REKS method with a small active space of two electrons in two orbitals, which has been used to describe systems with as many as 70 atoms in multiscale nonadiabatic dynamics simulations\cite{Liang2021,Yu2019} using analytical gradients and nonadiabatic couplings.\cite{Liu2021}

 Static correlation effects can in some cases be described by breaking the symmetry of a single determinant, as the broken-symmetry determinants can have an implicit multiconfigurational character\cite{Perdew2021,Yu2016,Cohen2008,Grafenstein2002,Cremer2002,Cremer2001,Grafenstein2000,Wittbrodt1996}.
 Broken-spin-symmetry solutions emerge in bond-breaking processes at so-called Coulson-Fischer points\,\cite{coulson1949}, representing the onset of static correlation\cite{Jake2018,Toth2016,Jimenez-Hoyos2011,Li2009}.
 This emergence is, for example, well known in the case of Hartree-Fock or KS-DFT calculations of the stretching of the bond in the dihydrogen molecule.
 Beyond a Coulson-Fischer point, both broken-spin-symmetry and spin-restricted solutions exist.
 In the stretched H$_2$ molecule, the spin-restricted solution has too high energy and is characterized by a triplet instability\cite{Sharada2015,Li2009}.
 The broken-symmetry solution allows for the spatial distribution of the spin-up and spin-down electrons to be different and gives good estimate of the energy.
 Symmetry breaking further leads to adequate estimates of singlet-triplet energy splittings in diradicals\cite{Grafenstein2002,Grafenstein2000} and torsional energy barriers\cite{Shao2003}.
 Spin symmetry breaking is formally justified within the pair-density interpretation of DFT\cite{Perdew1995}.